doehm/survivoR/README.md

-survivoR is a collection of datasets detailing events across all 40 seasons of the US Survivor, including castaway information, vote history, immunity and challenge winners and jury votes.
+survivoR is a collection of datasets detailing events across all 40 seasons of the US Survivor, including castaway information, vote history, immunity and reward challenge winners and jury votes.

 # Installation